-The formal deduction of lifeforms from first principles of replication follows from a detailed mathematically formulated energy-based population dynamic selection model (Witting 1997, 2008, 2017a,b).
-It ranges from the metabolism and energetically age-structured life history demography, over the resulting population dynamic growth, to the spatial foraging of individuals where the density-frequency-dependent interactive competition distributes the available resources across the individuals in the population.
+The formal deduction of lifeforms from first principles of replication follows from a detailed mathematically formulated energy-driven population dynamic selection model (Witting 1997, 2008, 2017a,b).
+It ranges from the metabolism and energetically age-structured life history demography, over the resulting population dynamic growth, to the spatial foraging of individuals where the density-frequency-dependent interactive competition distributes the available resources among the individuals in the population.
 The biased resource distribution is then influencing the individually differentiated energetic demography that determines the distribution of Malthusian parameters that defines natural selection, with evolution converging on Continuously Stable Strategy (CSS, Eshel 1983) attractors.
-The original work describes the formal formulation of the selection model (Witting 1997, 2000, 2017a,b), the mathematical deductions of allometric scaling (Witting 1995, 2017a, 2018), major evolutionary transitions (Witting 2002, 2007, 2017b), body mass trajectories (Witting 2018, 2020), and more elaborate discussions relating to the scientific literature.
-Here, I summarise the underlying concepts, mechanisms, and processes verbally to outline the self-organising selection of the sequential evolution of lifeforms.
+The original work describes the formal formulation of the selection model (Witting 1997, 2000, 2017a,b), the mathematical deductions of allometric scaling (Witting 1995, 2017a, 2018), major evolutionary transitions (Witting 2002, 2007, 2017b), and evolutionary trajectories (Witting 2018, 2020) including detailed discussions relating to the scientific literature.
+I provide the first verbal outline of the entire self-organising selection of the major lifeforms, summarising the underlying concepts, mechanisms, and processes.

-It is important that you free your mind from the logic of traditional life history theory in order to follow the logic of self-organising selection.
+It is important to free your mind from the logic of traditional life history theory in order to follow the logic of self-organising selection.
 Traditional theory explains the organised life histories of e.g. animals from the trade-offs and constraints that evolved in the demographic structure during the evolution of the life history.
-The self-organising selection unfolds instead from the non-evolving components of this structure, with the resulting selection selecting several of the evolved components of the traditional life history tradeoffs and constraints.
-Most of the latter selection is not necessary for the deduction of the major lifeforms, with the last section of the review covering the relationship between the two life history approaches.
+The self-organising selection unfolds instead from the non-evolving components of this structure, with the resulting selection selecting several of the evolved components of the traditional life history trade-offs and constraints.
+Most of the latter selection is not necessary for the deduction of the major lifeforms, with the last section of the paper covering the relationship between the two life history approaches.

-Another clarification relates to the distinction between r and k selection, which is often unclear because of a lack of consensus between the verbal (MacArthur and Wilson 1967; Stearns 1977; Parry 1981) and mathematical (Anderson 1971; Roughgarden 1971) version.
-I follow the mathematical life history selection definition where the two forms of selection are identical (Caswell 1989), with both r- and k-selection being r-selection at zero abundance and at population dynamic equilibrium receptively.
-I deal with populations in population dynamic equilibrium, where r-selection is the frequency-independent selection that generates an increase in the Malthusian parameter r, in contrast to frequency-dependent selection that can select also for a decline in r (Witting 2000).
+Another clarification relates to the distinction between r and k selection that is somewhat unclear because of a lack of consensus between the verbal (MacArthur and Wilson 1967; Stearns 1977; Parry 1981) and mathematical (Anderson 1971; Roughgarden 1971) version.
+I follow the mathematical demography where the two forms of selection are identical (Caswell 1989), with both r- and k-selection being r-selection at zero abundance and at population dynamic equilibrium receptively.
+I deal with populations in population dynamic equilibrium, treating r-selection as the frequency-independent selection component that selects an increase in the Malthusian parameter r, in contrast to the frequency-dependent component of interactive competition that selects a decline in r (Witting 2000).